-The unique striper flats of Maine's Casco Bay sit near the northern terminus of the legendary annual migration of striped bass along the Atlantic coast.
-It is the last, most consistent fishery for striped bass and bluefish on their journey north, and arguably one of the best kept secrets in East Coast saltwater fly and light-tackle fishing.
+The unique striper fishery of Portland Maine's Casco Bay sit near the northern terminus of the legendary annual migration of striped bass along the Atlantic coast.
+It is one of the last, most consistent fishery for striped bass on their journey north, and arguably one of the best kept secrets on the East Coast for saltwater fly and light-tackle fishing on the flats.

-Weather and tide permitting, we also fish the sand flats in the Saco Bay area, which offer the opportunity to sight fish all season long.
+Weather and tide permitting, we also fish the sand flats in the Saco Bay area, which offer the opportunity to sight fish all summer long.

 Combine the impressive currents from the 8-10 foot tides that fill and empty the lower Kennebec, with target prey like anadromous herring, eel, smelt, as well as a healthy population of sand and grass shrimp, and you have an impressive striper fishery, reputed among anglers.